What to grade, what to sell, what to hold.

 Grade it, or don’t — with the math.

-Before you mail it, Sereal lines up the raw comp against the graded comp at each grade and shows the expected value.
-Sometimes the verdict is Skip.
-Submit, and it rides the pipeline — Queued, Submitted, back as a slab.
+Before you mail it, Sereal lines up the raw comp against the graded comp at each grade and runs the expected value.
+Then it gives you a straight answer — and tracks every submission from queued to graded.

 What to move next, ranked.

 The sell desk surfaces stale listings, trim candidates, and lot candidates — comp beside cost — with one tap to lower, watch, or drop into a lot.
-No scrolling the whole collection to find the one to list.
+Connect eBay and your live listings are checked for you, so a stale one flags itself.

 The ones you keep, shown like they matter.

 Showcase turns the keepers into a photo-led gallery — graded slabs and key issues front and center, the data tucked behind the image.
-The part of the hobby that’s just for you.
+The part of the hobby that’s just for you, not the spreadsheet.

-It all sits on a collection you actually maintain.
+It sits on a collection you actually maintain.

-Every card and comic, its cost basis, and its current comp in one place.
-The total value and P&L roll up here too — that’s the floor the rest stands on, not the pitch.
+Every card and comic, its cost basis, and its current comp in one place — value and P&L roll up on the dashboard.
+The floor the rest stands on, not the pitch.